boostorg/redis/README.md

 ```

 The definition of `receiver` and `healthy_checker` above can be found
-in subscriber.cpp.
+in cpp20_subscriber.cpp.
 Adding a loop around `async_run` produces a simple
 way to support reconnection _while there are pending operations on the connection_,
 for example, to reconnect to the same address